THE NATIONAL ENDOWMENT FOR THE ARTS

 Please feel free to view our invitation letter to schools throughout Ohio as part of this program.

-Our follow-up letter to participating teachers clarifies the roles of the classroom and the schools involved in Poetry Out Loud.
+A sample follow-up letter to participating teachers clarifies the roles of the classroom and the schools involved in Poetry Out Loud.

 Working from materials supplied by other states, and the information provided by the national office, we developed a Teacher Information Sheet to answer some Frequently Asked Questions.